Wyoming Winter-Calving Operation

 Dry range - 416 acres

-The irrigated lands are primarily pivot irrigated with five pivot systems.
-The deeded lands are located in two units, the Headquarters (Herman Place) consist of 782.8 acres with three newer Zimmatic pivots and the two Valley Farm consists of 233.7 acres with two Valley pivots with one being a wiper.
-Two additional pivots on 190 acres are leased to round out annual feed production needs for feeding 3,000 cows.
+The irrigated lands are primarily pivot irrigated with 5 pivot systems.
+The deeded lands are located in two units, the Headquarters (Herman Place) consist of 1,413 acres with three newer Zimmatic pivots and the two Valley Farm consists of 233.7 acres with two Valley pivots with one being a wiper.
+Two additional pivots on 190 acres are leased to round out annual feed production needs for feeding 3,500 cattle.
 The alfalfa stands are mostly newer top-quality plantings.
-An undivided one-half interest in an additional 681 acres of rangeland under option for solar development can be added.

 The farm is substantially developed and improved to accommodate labor, machinery and livestock with homes, several shops, other outbuildings and a feedlot and corrals generally as follows: